Site icon Frank Lloyd Wright Sites

 Tours

 Westhope is now a National Historic Landmark.
 It is privately owned and not available for tours.
-However, the home is currently for sale for $3.5 million.
+The home sold in November 2025 for $3.5 million.
 You can view the Zillow listing here.

 Location